CAS Number: frequently asked questions

 How will you tell me my CAS number?

-When the Home Office have assigned you a CAS number, we will email you to confirm this.
+When the Home Office has assigned you a CAS number, we will email you to confirm this.

 How long will applying for a CAS number take?

-The College processes hundreds of student cases, and the processing of these is a very detailed and time-consuming one.
-We aim to provide you with your CAS as early as possible, but the CAS number cannot be provided more than 3 months before the start of your course.
+We aim to provide you with your CAS as early as possible, but the CAS number cannot be provided more than 3 months before the start of your course if you are in the UK (up to 6 months if you are outside the UK).
 We aim to provide it to you within 20 days of this three-month deadline, or within 10 working days of receipt of the necessary documentation (whichever is the later).
-If you have not received your CAS Statement within these time frames, please let us know by emailing [email protected]
+If you have not received your CAS within these time frames, please let us know by emailing [email protected]

-I won't meet the conditions of my offer until shortly before my course starts.
+I won't meet the conditions of my offer until shortly before my programme starts.
 Will there still be time to arrange my CAS number and visa?

 What should I do when I receive my CAS number?

-After you have received your CAS number, you can find details of how to make your visa application on the Home Office website.
-Please note that you will only be able to apply for your visa a maximum of three months before the date your course is due to start.
+After you have received your CAS number, you can find details of how to make your visa application on the Home Office website: https://www.gov.uk/student-visa/apply.

 Do I need a paper copy of my CAS Statement?